smritikulkarni/smritikulkarni.github.io/README.md

 - Thank you for taking the time to explore my website project!
 I hope you enjoy browsing through the pages and getting to know me better.
 - Your support and encouragement mean a lot to me as I continue to learn and grow in my development journey.

-**Note:** This project is an ongoing effort, and I will be updating and adding new features over time.
+**Note:** This project is an ongoing effort, and I will be updating and adding new features with assistance from my dad over time.
 Stay tuned for exciting updates!

 Once again, thank you for visiting my website project, and I appreciate your interest and support!